KiraCore/docs/Spec/kira-core/iteration-0/cip_1.md

 *  Allows operating private DEX zones that anyone can trust

 ### MBPoS Consensus
 * Description - The Multi-Bonded Proof of Stake (MBPoS) is powered by [Tendermint](https://tendermint.com/) and belongs to the family of the Byzantine Fault Tolerant consensus systems.
 MBPoS enables users to generate revenues from staking both cryptocurrencies and real-world assets such as fiat and commodities.
-One of the most innovative innovative features is mitigation of the slashing risk though governance module assistance to resolve faults.

 #### Features
 * Earn revenue by staking real world assets